xpack/xpack.github.io/website/blog/2019-07-18-new-web-look.md

 ---

-title:  The xPack project web has a new look!
+title:  The xPack Project web has a new look!

 date: 2019-07-18 17:36:00 +0300